Differences between home care and residential aged care

 Find out more about how to access funding for aged care.

-What is residential care, then?
-Residential care is there for people who need a higher level of care to meet their health and personal care needs, that might not be able to be provided in the home.
-It’s called residential aged care, of course, because it becomes your new residence.
+Residential care is for people who need a higher level of care to meet their health and personal care needs, that might not be able to be provided in the home.
+Where the person receives care becomes their new residence, hence the term residential care.
 Residential aged care homes are often called ‘residential aged care facilities’ or ‘nursing homes’.
 In some places they are called ‘assisted living facilities’.
-The cost of residential aged care is subsidised by the government, depending on how your needs are assessed.
-Learn more about how funding for residential care works.
+The government subsidises the cost of residential aged care, depending on how your needs are assessed.

 How do I decide between home care vs residential care?